 Memory Care Services For Individuals With Early & Late Stages of Dementia

 Whether your family member is in an early or late-stage of dementia, our staff always treats them with the dignity and respect they deserve.
 Knowing what to do, say, and how to engage with dementia residents at any stage helps keep everyone safe and nurtured.

 Early-Stage of Dementia

-To provide residents with dementia-friendly living, we can enroll them in Cognitive Therapy through the MemoryCare Corporation ©.
-With this program, the staff at our community can label various objects and locations in a resident’s apartment to help them identify objects such as photo books, socks, books, magazines, television remotes, cups, and shirts.
+To provide residents with intuitive memory care services, we can enroll them in Cognitive Therapy through the MemoryCare Corporation ©.
+With this program, the staff at our community in Oakbrook Terrace work closely with our therapy partners and can implement techniques specifically designed for your loved one’s needs.
+For example, our staff can label various objects and locations in a resident’s apartment to help them identify objects such as photo books, socks, books, magazines, television remotes, cups, and shirts.

 To stimulate brain function and prolong dementia progression, we provide complementary therapies such as horticulture, art, music, pet, and more.
 When residents begin to wander, they can safely use our paved walkways in the Multi-Sensory courtyard that provides freedom to roam.

 Life Stations are also placed throughout our memory care living community in Oakbrook Terrace, Illinois to encourage residents to reminisce and engage with each other using the Montessori Approach.
 Our team continuously hangs new wall art in the community that is designed to encourage thought and conversation among residents with stimulating photos and questions such as , “What is your favorite season?”